MuhammedRefaatMetwally/Route-Android-Task/README.md

 ## Architecture

-This project follows Clean Architecture, which separates the code into different layers:
+This project follows Clean Architecture, which separates the code into different layers which includes Repository Pattern and MVVM:

 1. **Domain Layer**: Contains business logic and use cases.
 2. **Data Layer**: Handles data operations, including network calls and data caching.